cosmos/sdk-tutorials/b9lab-content/3-main-concepts/10-multistore-keepers.md

     AfterId   string
 }
 ```

-Next, and this is left as an exercise, you need to code a regular FIFO whereby:
+Next, and this is left as an exercise, you need to code a regular FIFO, whereby:

 * Games are sent to the back when created or played on.
 * Games are removed from the FIFO when they are finished or time out.

-## When To Expire Games
+## When to expire games

 Since you want to expire the games that have timed out at the end of a block, you need to hook your keeper to the right call.
 When building the whole application, the Cosmos SDK will call at various points into each module.
 The function it calls at each block's end looks like this: